Phantomkeks/ideapad/README.md

 - Change Quasar icons and images
 - Nicer CSS layout and design
 - Only client with local database (no server backend)
-- Export all notes as one encrypted file
 - Synchronize export file with Dropbox, Google Drive or Onedrive
 - Vuex Store has multiple state entries of 'notes' and 'deletedNotes'
 - 'Settings' navigation -> add export path and cloud storage path here
-- Cloud service integration
 - Tab/hold on notes to delete and restore
 - Lists with caskets
 - Refactor code and designs (avoid duplicate code)